• Home

 55ml neutrally flavored oil

 Add just sufficient inventory to cover the entirety (shop the stock’s relaxation if you need to thin out the soup later).
 Taste and alter seasoning, deliver to a boil, then reduce the heat and simmer for 15 minutes.
-If you have got an immersion blender, use it to cautiously mixture the soup till it’s far puréed.
+If you have an immersion blender, use it to cautiously mix the soup till it’s far puréed.

 Creamy broad bean and mint pasta